hansonxyz/xyzconnect/README.md

 ## Current Limitations

 - MMS send is not yet implemented (Android companion app limitation)
+- User avatars not yet available (Also a protocol limitation)
 - macOS DMG not yet available (I need a mac to do this)

+I intend on making an updated version of the KDEConnect Android companion app to handle these shortcomings soon.

 ## License